kaushikgopal/RxJava-Android-Samples/README.md

 To solve this problem you can use merge in combination with the super nifty `publish` operator which takes in a "selector".
 I wrote about this usage in a [blog post](http://blog.kaush.co/2015/01/21/rxjava-tip-for-the-day-share-publish-refcount-and-all-that-jazz/) but I have [Jedi JW](https://twitter.com/JakeWharton/status/786363146990649345) to thank for reminding of this technique.
 We `publish` the network observable and provide it a selector which starts emitting from the disk cache, up until the point that the network observable starts emitting.
 Once the network observable starts emitting, it ignores all results from the disk observable.
 This is perfect and handles any problems we might have.

 Previously, I was using the `merge` operator but overcoming the problem of results being overwritten by monitoring the "resultAge".
-See the old `PseudoCacheMergeFragment` example if you're curious to see this.
+See the old `PseudoCacheMergeFragment` example if you're curious to see this old implementation.

 ### Simple Timing demos using timer/interval/delay